FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

 ####  Whats next

-If it runs on Docker.... it runs on Github Actions :P
+If it runs on Docker.... it runs on Github Actions, and under Kubernetes :P

 Next > Github Actions with Sonarqube for the CI/CD github-integration/#analyzing-projects-with-github-actions